HealthHackAu2016/MediScope/readme.md

 PainScope is a simple tracking tool you can use to record where and when pain strikes.
 You’ll be able to share this information with your medical support team in a concrete and easy-to-read format.

-Supporting features like journaling, identifying behaviours that might trigger your condition and connection with wearable devices will assist you in talking about the pain with your medical practitioner.
+Supporting features like journaling, identifying behaviours that might trigger your condition, and (future) integration with wearable devices will assist you in talking about the pain with your medical practitioner.

 ## Getting Started